A New Hybrid Technique for Modeling Dense Star Clusters: Conclusion

 In this paper, we described the motivation and development of a new hybrid technique for dynamically modeling dense star clusters.
 By combing our Cluster Monte Carlo (\texttt{CMC}) code with the Kira direct $N$-body integrator, we are able to combine the speed of the MC approach with the accuracy of a direct summation.
 This hybrid code, the \emph{Rapid and Precisely Integrated Dynamics} (\texttt{RAPID}) Code is designed to accurately model the non-equilibrium BH dynamics that powers the overall evolution of GCs and GNs.
 Given recent observational detection of BH candidates in GCs, and the importance of theoretical modeling of GC BHs to X-ray binary astrophysics \citep{Pooley2003} and gravitational-wave astrophysics \citep{Rodriguez2015a,Antonini2015}, understanding the dynamics of BHs in clusters is crucial to understanding BH astrophysics.

-We found that the hybrid approach is able to replicate both the half-mass radius and the core radius for several $N$-body models of idealized GCs.
+We found that the hybrid approach is able to replicate both the half-mass radius and the core radius for several $N$-body models of idealized GCs with a much greater accuracy than a traditional MC integration.
 Unlike a purely MC approach, \texttt{RAPID} can model the highly non-spherical and rapidly changing dynamics of the few BHs in the center of the cluster.
 This suggests that the \texttt{RAPID} approach can follow the dynamics of BH systems with comparable accuracy to a direct $N$-body integration, but with roughly the same integration time (with in a factor of 2) of an orbit-sampling Monte Carlo approach.

 With this technique, it will be possible to explore regions of the GC parameter space that have remained outside the computational feasibility of direct $N$-body computations.
 In particular, by treating the central BH subcluster correctly, \texttt{RAPID} can explore regions of the GC and GN parameter space, including clusters with massive central BHs, that have previously been unexplored by direct collisional methods.